 Fondant, aka sugar paste or or ready-to-roll icing, will help you make the most beautiful cake you've ever baked.
 Yes, we're serious!

-You can always buy fondant, but I prefer to make my own.
-Not only is it cheaper than the packaged kind, but it also tastes better (if I do say so myself).
+You can always buy fondant, but it's easy to make your own.
+Not only is it cheaper than the packaged kind, but it also tastes better.
 The recipe below produces a firm, elastic paste that's easy to roll out and drape over a cake iced with buttercream or ganache.

 Shall we get started?